-The Chemistry major at Tusculum College is designed to provide students with a strong foundation in the four principle subdisciplines – organic chemistry, analytical chemistry, physical chemistry and inorganic chemistry.
+The Chemistry program at Tusculum is designed to provide students with a strong foundation in the four principle subdisciplines – organic chemistry, analytical chemistry, physical chemistry and inorganic chemistry.

 In addition to the rigorous study of chemistry, students will be required to demonstrate proficiency in the fields of Mathematics and Physics.
 Chemistry students will also be encouraged to elect courses from related sciences, such as Biology and Environmental Science.